fulopkovacs/simple-contacts-app/README.md

 ## :nerd_face: Tech Stack

-Some parts of the stack were not mentioned in the job ad.
+Some parts of the stack were not mentioned in the job description.
 I'd like to explain why I still decided to use them.

 ### [`trpc`](https://trpc.io)